cslarsen/mersenne-twister/README.md

 The original optimization trick I did was to unroll the loop in `generate_number()` three times to avoid the relatively expensive modulus operations.
-The mod instructions are used to have the index wrap around the array, and this is alleviated with three loops and simpe arithmetic.
+The mod instructions were used to have the array index wrap around, but was alleviated with three loops and some simple arithmetic.
+Even though I noticed this myself, it is a well known trick.

 However, I tried unrolling each loop even more, since the loop counters can be factorized.
 The idea was to fill the CPU's instruction pipeline and